-Students will demonstrate an understanding of course concepts through 25 multiple choice, fillin-the-blank, true/false, multiple answer, and matching questions on a final exam.
-All questions come from the weekly quizzes.
+Students will demonstrate an understanding of course concepts through 23 multiple choice, fillin-the-blank, true/false, multiple answer, and matching questions and 2 short essay questions on a final exam.
+All questions, except for the short essay questions, come from the course weekly quizzes.